maddenp/iotaa/README.md

-# otaa
+# iotaa
-One Thing After Another: A Tiny Workflow Manager
+It's One Thing After Another: A Tiny Workflow Manager